How to Use Dropbox Automated Folders

 What Automated Folders does is perform a specific process on any files that are added to that folder such automatically renaming files, categorizing them for you and even converting added files to PDF documents.

-To create an automated folder, navigate to the area in Dropbox where you would like this folder to be created.
-Then click on the Create button and choose the Automated folder option.
+To create an automated folder you must navigate to the exact area in Dropbox where you want this directory to live.
+Click the Create button near the top of your screen to open the dropdown menu.
+Select the Automated folder option to launch the built in configuration wizard.

 Creating a Dropbox Automated Folder